erinbowman/Bowman_Notebook/_posts/2017-11-03-Zooxanthellae-Count-Larval-Coral-Protocol.md

 categories: Protocols
 tags: [corals, larval, zooxanthellae, count, steps, protocol]
 ---
-# Protocol for Zooxanthellae Counts of Larval Corals
+# This is the step by step protocol for counting zooxanthellae in a larval coral sample
 ### Lab Equipment
 * Pellet Pestle
 * 15mL centrifuge tube